TNTP Teaching Fellows logo

 What is the Educator Excellence Collaborative (EEC)?

-Individuals enrolled in one of our five Teaching Fellows programs who are eligible for the EEC will receive more information about financial support and program commitments via email.
+Eligible participants enrolled in one of our five Teaching Fellows programs will receive details about financial support and program commitments via email.

 EEC Financial Support